shivanshyam79/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the standard libraries.
+## step 1.Import the standard libraries.

-2.Upload the dataset and check for any null values using .isnull() function.
+## step 2.Upload the dataset and check for any null values using .isnull() function.

-3.Import LabelEncoder and encode the dataset.
+## step 3.Import LabelEncoder and encode the dataset.

-4.Import DecisionTreeClassifier from sklearn and apply the model on the dataset.
+## step 4.Import DecisionTreeClassifier from sklearn and apply the model on the dataset.

-5.Predict the values of array.
+## step 5.Predict the values of array.

-6.Import metrics from sklearn and calculate the accuracy of the model on the dataset.
+## step 6.Import metrics from sklearn and calculate the accuracy of the model on the dataset.

-7.Predict the values of array.
+## step 7.Predict the values of array.

-8.Apply to new unknown values.
+## step 8.Apply to new unknown values.
+## step 9stop

 ## Program:
 ```